FixedThink/RocketCogs/README.md

 Configuration options include:

-- **Reputation role** - When a user receives a certain amount of reputation (configurable!), they become eligible for a reputation role.
+- **Reputation role** – When a user receives a certain amount of reputation (configurable!), they become eligible for a reputation role.
 The role is optional, and if not provided no role will be given.
-- **Reputation role threshold** - Allows you so set the threshold for the role.
+- **Reputation role threshold** – Allows the threshold for the role to be set.
-- **Cooldown** - By default, one user can give another user reputation more than once.
+- **Cooldown** – By default, one user can give another user reputation more than once.
 However, this is restricted by a cooldown: by default there must be at least 1 week between to consequent reputations to the same user.
 As of now this cannot be configured to be forbidden (yet), but this is planned before the stable release.
 Until then, the cooldown can be set sufficiently high (e.g. 10000 days), which will effectively give the same result.
-- **Role decay** After a set period, a user may use their reputation role if they haven't received enough reputation in that period.
+- **Role decay** – After a set period, a user may lose their reputation role if they haven't received enough reputation in that period.
 This period is configurable, as well as the amount of reputations needed in that period (see below).
-- **Decay threshold** If role decay is enabled (and the role is enabled in the first place), this configuration option determines the reputation threshold needed in the decay period.
+- **Decay threshold** – If role decay is enabled (and the role is enabled in the first place), this configuration option determines the reputation threshold needed in the decay period.
+- **Role abstention** – Some users may not want to get a role for their reputation for example to not be prominent.
+For that reason, users will be able to opt-out from receiving a role, while still be able to receive and give reputation.